melmasri/HPprediction/README.md

 2017.

 ## Examples
-A direct example from Elmasri, M. _et al._ (2017) using the Global Mammal Parasite Database version 2.0 (GMPD).
+A direct example from Elmasri et al. (2017) using the Global Mammal Parasite Database version 2.0 (GMPD).

 ```R
 ## Loading required packages